dprovasi/testsystems/PTMS_gprotein.md

 * The function of myristoylation could be "to maintain the N-terminal structure of the corresponding Gα subunit", as proposed by Hubbell and Hamm [Preininger et al 2003](https://pubs.acs.org/doi/full/10.1021/bi0345438): "To gain insight into the role of myristoylation in the structure and function of Gαi subunits, EPR and fluorescence studies have now been conducted using myristoylated Gαi proteins"

-* [Keulen and Rothlisberger, 2017](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00388) ran a 2 μs simulation of myristoylated Gi
+* [van Keulen and Rothlisberger, 2017](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00388) ran a 2 μs simulation of myristoylated Gi

 ### Gγ1 and Gγ2 are prenylated at the C-terminal